 Is the lockdown over?

-Reopenings are happening in phases across various regions within each province.
+After periods of lockdown, businesses and schools typically reopen in phases across various regions in each province and territory.
 Each phase allows for certain types of activities to resume and certain types of businesses to reopen with continued restrictions (such as mandatory face mask usage, social distancing and outdoor-only seating areas).

 Provincial and territorial governments have taken the lead on determining which areas continue to be high risk and which can afford to ease up on some restrictions.
 Visit your provincial government website for more information.